 Definitely not pretty, isn’t it?
 But that is still edible, and I guarantee, still as good as new. :) At first they are like balloons when coming out.
 But after 5 minutes of cooling in room temperature, they will be like this.

 Very artistic look, indeed.
 With all the cracking, and caramelizing, and see?
 I told you, they look like blooming tulips.
 LOL, I run wild with my imagination these days, excuse me.

 Step 10: Take the tarts out of the pan.
 You can enjoy them now, as they are warm, some forks prefer that.
 Personally, I enjoy them cool, because by then, the crust will be settled and less fragile, and the filling is more enjoyable.
 If you prefer mine, put them in the fridge for 30 minutes before serving.

 And here is another picture showing the innards.

-Anyhow, we shared the last 4 and ate every flake of them.
+Anyhow, I ate every flake of them.
 How good these must be, you can tell!